-Use the fishing chart for a detailed, unobstructed view of the bottom contours and depth soundings on the chart.
+Use the Fishing chart for a detailed, unobstructed view of the bottom contours and depth soundings on the chart.

-The fishing chart uses detailed bathymetric data on the BlueChart g2 Vision SD card, and works best for offshore deep-sea fishing.
+The Fishing chart uses detailed bathymetric data on on a preprogrammed BlueChart g2 Vision SD card, and is best for offshore deep-sea fishing.

-To view the fishing chart, from the Home screen select Charts > Fishing Chart.
+To view the Fishing chart, from the Home screen select Charts > Fishing Chart.

-NOTE: An optional BlueChart g2 Vision preprogrammed SD card for your region is needed to view detailed fishing charts.
+NOTE: You need an optional preprogrammed BlueChart g2 Vision SD card for your region to view detailed fishing charts.

-NOTE: Because the detailed bathymetric information used by the fishing chart is recorded specifically for off-shore applications, the fishing chart is not available on the GPSMAP 430/430s/430x/430sx (inland) units.
+NOTE: Because the detailed bathymetric information used by the Fishing Chart is recorded specifically for off-shore applications, the Fishing Chart is not available on Inland Lakes Vision SD cards.